rrcobb/crafting-interpreters/README.md

 ### 22: Local Variables

+TODO: Implement the optimization for OP_POPN, mentioned at the 22.4 heading.

 1. Our simple local array makes it easy to calculate the stack slot of each local variable.
 But it means that when the compiler resolves a reference to a variable, we have to do a linear scan through the array.

 Come up with something more efficient.
 Do you think the additional complexity is worth it?